Flashing Swords!: Contents

 In all, twenty-three stories by fifteen authors were published in the original five-volume series, all of them for the first time.
 These included two "Fafhrd and the Gray Mouser" stories by Fritz Leiber (in #1 and #3), two "Dying Earth" stories by Jack Vance (in #1 and #4), the first two parts of the novel The Merman's Children by Poul Anderson (also in #1 and #4), two "Amalric the Mangod" stories by Lin Carter (in #1 and #3), a "Pusad" tale and the first part of the novel The Incorporated Knight by L. Sprague de Camp (in #2 and #3, respectively), two "Elric of Melniboné" stories by Michael Moorcock (in #2 and #4), two "Witch World" stories by Andre Norton (in #2 and #3), two "Brak the Barbarian" stories by John Jakes (in #2 and #4), one story by Avram Davidson (in #3), a "Deryni" story by Katherine Kurtz (in #4), a "Dilvish" story by Roger Zelazny (in #5), a story by C. J. Cherryh (in #5), a story by Diane Duane (in #5), an "Ebenezum" story by Craig Shaw Gardner (in #5), and a story by Tanith Lee (in #5).

-The two versions of Flashing Swords! #6 together contained nineteen additional stories by eighteen authors, including two by Steve Dilks, two by Robert M. Price, one by Lin Carter with Robert M. Price, and one each by Glynn Owen Barrass, Cliff Biggers, Adrian Cole, Pierre V. Comtois, Jason Ross Cummings, Clayton L. Hinkle, Wayne Judge, Paul R. McNamee, D.M.
-Ritzlin, Charles R. Rutledge, Frank Schildiner, Richard Toogood, Santiago del Dardano Turann, and Glen Usher with Steve Lines.
-The only stories common to the two editions are one of the solo pieces by Price, the piece by Toogood, and the piece by Usher and Lines.
-The piece by Hinkle is a graphic novella.
+In Price's volumes 6-8 (including both versions of v.
+6) forty-one stories by twenty-one authors were published, including three by Glynn Owen Barrass, one by Cliff Biggers, three by Lin Carter, one by Adrian Cole, three by Pierre V. Comtois, one by Jason Ross Cummings, one by Santiago del Dardano Turann, two by Steve Dilks, one by Charles Garofalo, three by Clayton L. Hinkle, one by Mike Jansen, four by Wayne Judge, one by Steve Lines, one by Paul F. McNamee, seven by Robert M. Price, one by D. M. Ritzlin, one by Charles R. Rutledge, one by Frank Schildiner, one by Richard Toogood, one by Michael A. Turton, and five by Glen M. Usher.
+The pieces by Hinkle are graphic novellas.